 - Q05 – Applying material from Item A and elsewhere, evaluate something to do with education (20 marks)

-- Q06 – Applying material from Item B and your knowledge of research methods, evaluate the strengths and limitations of using xxx method to research xxx issue in education (20 marks)
+- Q06 – Applying material from Item B and your knowledge of research methods, evaluate the strengths and limitations of using any of the main six research methods to research any issue in education (20 marks)

 General hints and tips

 Question 1 – define the concept and give an example.
 Even though it says define, it’s good practice to do this and then back it up with an example to show you understand it.
 NB – this could be any concept within education – sometimes they’re obscure, sometimes they’re easier – if it looks unfamiliar, don’t worry about it and just move onto the next questions.
 (A colleague of mine cynically refers to this question as ‘did you revise this concept the night before the exam?
 Yes – 2 marks, No – 0 marks)

 Question 2 – Is a ‘1+1’ question which is asking you to do two things – firstly, explain how something affects else, and secondly. give an example.

 Question 3 – is 3 lots of ‘1+1’ – make sure you explain HOW each point has an effect, or is affected by something.
 For example, if the question asks you to outline three ways in which cultural deprivation affects educational achievement – state three forms of CD and then explain how, explicitly, this affects educational achievement…

 Question 4 – It’s good practice to try and pick 2 very different answers – from different parts of the education module.
 Explain and develop using perspectives/ research evidence.

 Question 5 – You should be familiar with the essay structure – Intro – then PEEC – Overall evaluations, then conclusion.
 4 points all internally evaluated.
 If in doubt, chuck the perspectives at it.